 However, when you mangle messages in your career and relationships, the result is not as funny.
 I have a million trophies of mangled messages when the communication process goes sour.

-I’ll walk you through nine of the biggest barriers in communication and tell you how to knock them out.
+I’ll walk you through nine of the biggest barriers to communication and tell you how to knock them out.

 First, let’s start with all the components that can complicate the seemingly simple process of communications.